ollieistic/NextHook/README.md

 Nexthook hasn't been officially tested on Linux operating systems yet.
 I'll make sure NextHook works on Linux soon, be patient.

 ## 🔓 Open Source
 NextHook is open-source because I want to contribute to the open-source community.
 I'm also too lazy to obfuscate my code, it would just get cracked anyways.
 If you want to use code from this project, you must follow the GNU General Public License v3.
-Here's a short summary of what you can and cannot do:
+Here's a few things to note.

-- You are free to use, modify, and distribute this code as long as you provide proper attribution and use the same license.
+- You are free to use, modify, and distribute this code as long as you provide proper attribution (credits).
 - You are not allowed to use this code for commercial purposes (cannot sell).
 - You are not allowed to remove the license from this code.
 - You are not allowed to hold the author liable for any damages caused by this code.